6.5mm Creedmoor: Performance

-6.5mm Creedmoor can provide sub-half-minute of angle accuracy from factory ammo.
+The 6.5mm Creedmoor caliber with 140-grain ammunition from both Hornady and Desert Tech and shot with a Desert Tech MDRX rifle (20 inch barrel), achieved groups averaging half to sub MOA (0.5-1 MOA).

 The cartridge stays supersonic and maintains its accuracy to past 1200 yd, while the .308 Winchester with 168-grain match bullets has a supersonic range of about 975 yd.

-A semiautomatic sniper rifle with a 20-inch barrel, in 6.5mm Creedmoor, is capable of engaging military targets from point blank range to 1,100 meters.
+A semiautomatic sniper rifle with a 20-inch barrel chambered in 6.5mm Creedmoor is capable of engaging military targets from point blank range to 1,200 meters.

 Handloading

-Handloading costs for the 6.5mm Creedmoor are roughly-equivalent to other 6.5 mm cartridges, such as the 6.5×47mm Lapua, due to the availability of Lapua small primer brass for both cartridges.
+Handloading costs for the 6.5mm Creedmoor are roughly equivalent to other 6.5mm cartridges, such as the 6.5×47mm Lapua, due to the availability of Lapua small primer brass for both cartridges.
 As of January 2020 Lapua is also manufacturing 6.5 Creedmoor brass with large rifle primers.
 Norma makes brass for the cartridge, and Norma brass is available through several major-retailers at approximately the same cost as Lapua brass.
 Lapua brass for 6.5×47 lasts for about 12-to-20 reloads.
 Starline sells brass cases with either large or small primer pockets, with small pocket brass costing slightly more.

 After the 6.5mm Creedmoor was introduced, it was advertised as a 60,000 psi capable case.
 However, after it was placed into production, Hornady listed it as 62,000 psi, then registered it with SAAMI as such.
 For this reason, many hand loaders have poor experiences reloading for it.
 Blown primers on the first shot at 62,000 psi are not uncommon.
 Early shooting articles listed the ammo as loaded to 58,000 psi, but later citings list it as 57,000 psi.
 Hornady reduced the loads in its factory ammo because of complaints it was often blowing primers.

 Lapua delivered 6.5mm Creedmoor brass at Shot show 2017, and production quantities became available via major retailers in second quarter 2017.
 The Lapua version has a small primer pocket.
 Thus, load data for small-primer brass are not interchangeable with those for large-primer brass.
 A smaller diameter decapping rod is required to size and decap.
-As of January 2020 Lapua also manufactures its brass with large rifle primers addressing concerns that some small rifle primers may not efficiently ignite the powder charge in cold weather conditions causing hang fires or misfires.
-Large rifle primer Lapua brass also allows the use of a standard size decapping rod.
+As of January 2020, Lapua also manufactures its brass with large rifle primers, addressing concerns that some small rifle primers may not efficiently ignite the powder charge in cold weather, causing hang fires or misfires.
+Large rifle primer Lapua brass also allows the use of a standard-size decapping rod.